telerik/ajax-docs/knowledge-base/common-remove-outline-around-controls-in-chrome.md

 The "Focus Ring" is represented by an outline style applied by the browser.
 To modify it you can apply CSS rules and override the styles set by the browsers.

-1. Inspect HTML element to define a CSS selector which to be used for applying the new style.
+>caption 1.
+Inspect HTML element to define a CSS selector which to be used for applying the new style.

 *Find how to inspect HTML elements and with their styles applied, and some more useful tips in the [Improve Your Debugging Skills with Chrome DevTools](https://www.telerik.com/blogs/improve-your-debugging-skills-with-chrome-devtools) blog post.*

 ![Inspect HTML element](images/outline_grid_inspect.png)

-1. Apply CSS to override the appearance:
+>caption 2.
+Apply CSS to override the appearance:

 ````CSS
 .RadGrid:focus{